MathRobin/Never-Consent/README.md

 - [Axel Springer OIL Hub](http://oil.axelspringer.com/)
 - [Cybot CookieBot](https://www.cookiebot.com/)

-No more "do you accept ?" !
+No more "Do you accept ?" !

 ## Install it